Analogues of Morozov Theorem in characteristic p>0: Hilbert--Mumford--Kempf--Rousseau method and the optimal parabolic subgroup

-\begin{remark} When $k$ is of characteristic $p>\h(G)$ we introduce in section \ref{saturation_inf} the notion of infinitesimal saturation defined by P. Deligne and show, by making use of Lemma \ref{sat_inf_normalisateur}, that the subgroup $N_G(\mathfrak{u}) \subseteq G$ is infinitesimally saturated.
-This ensures that Lemma \ref{p_rad_inf_sat} holds true in the context we are interested in (see \cite[Theorem 2.5]{DG}) allows us to show the equality $\mathfrak{u} = \radu(P_G(\lambda_{\mathfrak{u}}))$ more easily (as one only needs to apply the aforementioned lemma). \end{remark}
+\begin{remark} When $k$ is of characteristic $p>\h(G)$ we introduce in Section \ref{saturation_inf} the notion of infinitesimal saturation defined by P. Deligne and show, by making use of Lemma \ref{sat_inf_normalisateur}, that the subgroup $N_G(\mathfrak{u}) \subseteq G$ is infinitesimally saturated, see Definition \ref{def_sat_inf}.
+This ensures that Lemma \ref{p_rad_inf_sat} holds true in the context we are interested in (see \cite[Theorem 2.5]{DG}) and thus leads to get the equality $\mathfrak{u} = \radu(P_G(\lambda_{\mathfrak{u}}))$ more easily (as one only needs to apply the aforementioned lemma). \end{remark}